To begin with, clean energy companies in Austin are changing the way business does business.

 This great city is our home and the capital of Texas.
-Therefore, we blog about it quite often.
+Therefore, we write about it quite often.
 After all, a good citizen is someone that is up-to-date with the news and goings on in their city.
 This is exactly why we write about Austin.

-Jobs in This Great City
+Jobs in this Great City

 Additionally, the city city ranks as one of the best places to live for tech jobs.
 The health of the American economy looks very different depending on where you live.
 For this and many other reasons, we are happy to live and work in this great city.

 Live Music Capital

 The capital of Texas is a creative hub.
 It is young, hip, and upcoming.
 This great city has long been nicknamed the “live music capital of the world”.
 Indeed, the festival SXSW , short for “South by Southwest”, happens in the city every March.
 The annual music and film festival has grown from a small music festival to a worldwide event.
 It serves as the building blocks for new careers and entrepreneurial ventures.

 The SXSW festival has enjoyed consistent and strong growth since its inception in 1987.
 SXSW has grown from 700 registrants to nearly 12,000 registrants and the festival attracts over twenty thousand registrants each year.
 The “interactive” portion of the event is about technological breakthroughs and entrepreneur endeavors.